Biodiversity and development

 As part of the district level licensing project, Natural England completed the largest ever survey of its type for great crested newts across England, funded by the Ministry for Housing, Communities and Local Government (MHCLG).
 Read their gov.uk blog to find out more.

 Read more about Natural England's Geography in Government Award for their species distribution modelling for the district level licensing project.

 Avoidance of potential impacts should be a major factor in the design of the proposal and such measures should be outlined within the Design and Access statement.

 Consideration should be given as to how this might be achieved, e.g. by moving the site boundary or by altering the construction method.

 Mitigation will only be considered where potential impacts cannot be avoided.
-Natural England’s mitigation guidelines cover most protected species and should be referred to where appropriate.
+The relevant industry guidance for species-specific mitigation can be searched for via the CIEEM website.

 Where necessary, mitigation should be proposed to reduce the unavoidable impacts of the development on the ecology of the site.
 Mitigation should be designed in accordance with established best practice, although innovative mitigation designs will be welcome providing they can demonstrate a high level of confidence that they will succeed.
 For further information read avoidance, mitigation and compensation of impacts to biodiversity.

 Instigating best practice on site for all but the smallest developments will require the production of a Construction Method Statement (CMS), which would normally be secured through a planning condition of any permission granted.
 The CMS will describe how each element of the proposal is to be carried out and what measures are taken at each stage to ensure the protection of biodiversity both within the site and in the surrounding area, and where it is possible that an impact may occur off site as a result of on site processes.
 For more on construction method statements read writing a construction method statement to support a planning application.